 Teachers and High School Students Program

 The TAHSS program provides mentorship to high school students from age 16 year and older in laboratory settings, team-building, interactive presentations, seminars and classes in Gross Anatomy.
 Faculty mentors provide an important role in the educational growth of these students with providing an educational and hands-on experience in their research laboratories; and the hospital settings.
 High school students apply every year from all over Massachusetts for an opportunity to come to Tufts explore the health fields.
 Needed are faculty mentors who are valuable resources for our high school students.

 Students witness firsthand the health care environment; see occupational skills in practice, the value of professional training and potential career options;

 - To provide students with knowledge and the skills needed in-order to experience in their field of interest;

 - To increase career awareness in medicine and research;

 - To motivate students to expand and meet their educational career goals;

 - To help model student behavior through examples and reinforce the link between classroom learning and educational growth

-For more information, please contact Marlene Jreaswec, Program Administrator, at email@example.com.
+For more information, please contact Marlene Jreaswec, Program Manager, at firstname.lastname@example.org.